PdxCodeGuild/Full-Stack-Day-Class/notes/capstone-requirements.md

 Your goal is to demonstrate to me that you understand and can use the skills taught in the class.
 If I look at your provided code and can't see that, then that does not constitute a satisfactory capstone.

-Code found from external sources is not exempt from all of the above requirements (e.g. code structuring techniques and proper style).
+Code based upon external sources (StackOverflow, blog post snippets, etc.) is not exempt from all of the above requirements (e.g. code structuring techniques and proper style).

 I will reject project proposals that do not have the ability to show understanding of all of these topic areas.